Counting orientations of random graphs with no directed k-cycles: Extending locally-sparse orientations

 \begin{proof}[Proof of Proposition~\ref{prop:container-like}] The proof loosely follows the idea behind the proof of the Kleitman--Winston graph container lemma.
-We will describe an algorithm which takes as input a fixed graph $G$ on vertex set $A \cup V(H)$ and an orientation $\vec{G} \in \mathcal{D}_{r-1}(G) \cap \mathcal{S}_r(G, H, B, X)$, and outputs a bipartite digraph $\vec{C}$ with parts $A$ and $V(H)$ trivially satisfying properties (\ref{item:contains})~and~(\ref{item:few-antiparallel}).
-Along with $\vec{C}$, the algorithm will output a special subgraph $\vec{T} \subset \vec{C}$, called a \emph{fingerprint}, which will be useful for proving~\eqref{item:few-containers}.
+We will describe an algorithm which takes as input an orientation $\vec{G} \in \mathcal{D}_{r-1}(G) \cap \mathcal{S}_r(G, \vec{H}, B, X)$ for some graph $G$ on vertex set $A \cup V(H)$, and outputs a bipartite digraph $\vec{C}$ with parts $A$ and $V(H)$ trivially satisfying properties (\ref{item:contains})~and~(\ref{item:few-antiparallel}).
+Along with $\vec{C}$, the algorithm will output a special subgraph $\vec{T} \subset \vec{C}$, called a \emph{fingerprint}, which will be useful for proving property~\eqref{item:few-containers}.

 Recall that $\alpha = 2^6(\log n)/p$.
 Recall also, from the definition of $r$-frame, that $A \subset [n] \setminus V(H)$, that $B, X \subset V(H)$ are disjoint and that